Why are we doing this?

 It is estimated that 135 million people worldwide will have dementia by 2050, which will mean a greater personal and financial cost to society.
 With no existing cure, there is a need to find ways to support a person’s dignity, physical and emotional wellbeing.
 The challenge is to develop intelligent, affordable integrated technologies that revolutionise care for people with dementia, enabling them to live independent lives.

 The challenges were explored on BBC Two's 50th birthday episode of Horizon on 22 May and the British public voted for the challenge they wanted to see solved.
-There will be up to five years to find a solution.
+There is up to five years to find a solution.

-The prize is supported by the BBC and the National Maritime Museum and the Technology Strategy Board is a funding partner.
+The prize is supported by the BBC and the National Maritime Museum and Innovate UK (formerly the Technology Strategy Board) is a funding partner.

 Our Centre for Challenge Prizes, launched by Department for Business, Innovation and Skills (BIS) in 2012, uses prize-giving initiatives to help solve problems that the business world, social and public sectors have so far either failed to tackle or tackle effectively.